liangzheng816/OfficeDocs-SharePoint/migration/mm-delta-sync.md

 - The last modified time in the destination is newer than in the source.

 >[!NOTE]
+> A file isn't migrated if:
+>
-> If a file is updated in both the source and the destination, and the destination's last modified time is newer, the file isn't migrated.
+> - The file is updated in both the source and destination and,
+> - The destination file's last modified time is newer.

 ## Migrate all files and overwrite any existing ones at the destination